mixxxdj/manual/source/index.rst

 ***************************

 Mixxx is `free <https://www.gnu.org/philosophy/free-sw.html>`_ DJ software for Windows, macOS and Linux.
-It's easy to use, even if you've never DJed.
+It's easy and handy to use, even if you've never DJed.
 Mixxx offers a variety of features to help beginners get started and help experienced DJs get creative: